pradyunsg/furo/docs/reference/admonitions.md

 # Admonitions

-Admonitions, also known as call-outs, are an excellent choice for including side content without significantly interrupting the document flow.
+Admonitions are a great way to include side content, without significantly interrupting the document flow.
 Sphinx provides several different types of admonitions and allows for the inclusion and nesting of arbitrary content.

 ## Basic Usage